 How can I get pictures?
 Back to Top

-Northeast Photo Network will take pictures of graduates as they receive their diplomas from President Conneely as well as before returning to their seats.
+GradImages will take pictures of graduates as they receive their diplomas from President Coley and after they leave the stage.
 No one will be permitted near the stage to take photos during the ceremony.
 There will be a designated area for guest to take photographs.
 Photo order information was distributed to your homes with the Commencement brochure.
-Information is also available under guest information on this website.
+Information is also available on this website.